ilinieja/angular-large-lists/README.md

-Goal of this task is to create a picker for values in tree data structure.
-Data structure is available under endpoints:
+Goal of this task is to create a reusable list component with three different types of data and items.
+Data structure is available in endpoints:

-* `/list` - returns flat array of all values.
-Each value has `name`, `id`, `isSelectable`, and `parentId`. `parentId` refers to parent of current node.
-Values at root level have `parentId: null`
+* `/users` - returns flat array of all users.

-* `/list/:id` - returns single item from values list by `id`

-* `/details` - returns all fields available for given value under `/list` endpoint with addition of `description`.
+* `/products` - returns flat array of all products

-* `/details/:id` - returns single item from details list by `id`
+* `/countries` - returns flat array of all countries

-Application at main page should allow to navigate through values like shown on given wireframe (Wireframe.png).
+Application at main page should allow to navigate to three views `users` `products` and `countries`.

-* At beginning there is only shown left column with root level values.

-* Values which contain children should be marked with arrow icon.
-Clicking on them should enable right panel which displays all child values and allow to select them in same way.

-* Leaf values (with no children) should not have arrow.

-* Selecting non-leaf value on right panel should display children values again, so list from right panel is displayed now on left and all new children are displayed on right.

-* All leaf values can redirect to details page by clicking on "Show details".

-* Details page should display in neat way all values available under `/details/:id` endpoint for given value.

-* Some of non-leaf values may have set value `isSelectable: true`.
-In that case these items should also have "Show details" link and redirect to details page.
+* Lists should be able to share common functionalities like selecting items, searching etc.

+* Lists should be able to share common styles.

+* Lists should be able to display different items for different data types.

+* It should be possible to easily add new data type and create another list.

+* It should be possible to search item and filter list.
+In case of payments, we should be able to search by type, there's no need to search by specific payment fields.

 Bonus features:

-* Values at each level are sorted alphabetically

-* At bottom of page there is displayed breadcrumb with current activated path of values.

-* If value has `isSelectable: false` it should not be available to display its details page at all, even by directly entering url in browser.
+* Add item details view with single list item.

+* Handle empty dataset.

 * Show spinner when there is waiting period for API response.

-* Unit tests.
+* Some example unit tests.

 What we pay attention to: